 So What Now?

 This announcement is good news, but don't just go pulling your existing site infrastructure just yet.
 I mean it still works and supporting these old browsers might be important.
-But come January Microsoft ends support for legacy Internet Explorer.
-This means, crossing fingers, we can start phasing out any support for these old, outdated browsers soon.
+Remember Microsoft ended support for legacy Internet Explorer versions in January 2016.
+This means, you should have started phasing out support for these old, outdated browsers years ago.

-Personally I have been phasing out my core site investment over the summer.
 Line of business applications should not need a fall back for legacy browsers unless your corporate IT is about 6-8 years behind the times.
-In other words if your company or target employees have modern browsers you can fully leverage single page applications.
+In other words if your company or target employees have modern browsers (which you should have) you can fully leverage progressive web apps and reduce much of your development overhead required to manage single page apps.